Guidance Note on Identification of Advertisements

 Identifying an Advertisement

-1. Is the content being generated in relation to the advertiser’s product or services an “Advertisement”?
+1. Is the content related to the advertiser’s product, services or position, an “Advertisement”?

-2. If the content is deemed to be an Advertisement, is this being appropriately identified to the relevant audiences?
+2. If the content is an Advertisement, is this clear to the audiences?

-In many cases it will be obvious to, and well understood by, the audience that they are engaging with an advertisement and in these instances a change to the way the advertisement is currently identifiable to them is not required.
+In many cases it will be obvious to, and well understood by, the audience that they are engaging with an advertisement.
+In these instances, no action is required.

-Information or labelling located in FAQs, T&Cs or at the end of a long publication may not be sufficient to comply with Rule 2 (a) of the Advertising Standards Code.
+Information or labelling located within FAQs, T&Cs or at the end of a long publication may not be sufficient to comply with Rule 2 (a) of the Advertising Standards Code.

 Step 1.
 Is the content an “Advertisement”?